slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 <br />
 [raymond] I thought about it also, but besides the first token with ``@`` prefix the subsequent tokens have different formats and may require some distinguishable context.

-The value of ``tokenType`` is an empty string for the following context.
+The value of ``context`` is an empty string for the following context.
  * Current cursor position is in a non-css/non-less document
  * Current cursor position is within a not-yet-supported or unsupported context - ([examples](#notsupported))
  * Current cursor position is inside an invalid context - ([examples](#invalid))